On the nature of screening in Voorn-Overbeek type theories: Introduction

-Often the Debye-H\" uckel correlation free energy is taken in the form corresponding to a finite ionic radius that of course reduces to the above expression for vanishing ionic size \cite{FALKENHAGEN19711, muthu2002}.
+Often the DH correlation free energy is taken in the form corresponding to a finite charge radius (see below) that of course reduces to the above expression for vanishing ionic size \cite{FALKENHAGEN19711,McQuarrie,muthu2002}. {The DH correlation free energy is generally obtained from the thermal fluctuations around the mean-field (saddle-point) PB theory \cite{Perspective2013}, either by a coupling constant integration of the electrostatic potential of a single ion \cite{Levin_2002}, or by integrating out the quadratic electrostatic potential fluctuations around the PB saddle-point \cite{FUNINT}.
+The two methods are completely equivalent and either way, the inverse Debye screening length can be obtained as \cite{AVNI201970} }